ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 In each policy,
-quota-policy parameters like `w` and quota-comment tokens MUST NOT occur multiple times.
+quota-policy parameters like `w` and quota-comment tokens MUST NOT occur multiple times within the same quota-policy.

 An example policy of 100 quota-units per minute.